 One of the youngest overseas casualties was 18 year old Private 8207 Harold Knowlson.
 He had enlisted aged 16 and died of wounds in Maricourt on 3rd July 1916.
-Eight members of the Battalion were casualties with thr BEF before their 19th Birthdays.
+At least nine members of the Battalion were casualties with thr BEF before their 19th Birthdays.

 Another young casualties was Private 9327 George Dean.
 He had enlisted in E Company on 16th February 1915, aged 17.
 George was 18 when he arrived in France and 19 when he was wounded at Montauban.
 He died at Fulham Military Hospital on 12th September 1916.

 Private 9217 Ernest Sanderson was also 17 years old when he enlisted on 19th January 1915 – christend in December 1897.
 Ernest was attached to a munitions factory in Newcastle, transferred to civil employment in Manchester and returned to duty with 25th Battalion on 10th January 1916.
 Having passed his 18th Birthday Ernest was still under-age when he was posted to 18th Battalion in France on 24th March 1916.
 He was wounded and posted missing assumed dead near Trones Wood on 8th July 1916, Ernest is commemorated on the Thiepval Memorial.

 The youngest known member of the Manchester Regiment was Edward Barnett.
 He was still 13 years old when he served in France with 20th Battalion. https://17thmanchesters.wordpress.com/2014/05/22/youngest-manchester-pal-and-his-family/